VCL3D/VolumetricCapture/README.md

 * Multi-sensor live streaming and recording (no actual restriction of number of sensors apart from the available resources, _i.e_ system processing and/or switch bandwidth)

+## Download

 ## Usage

-Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to assemble and the use the Volumetric Capture system.
+Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to assemble, deploy and use the Volumetric Capture system.

+## Citation

-# Caveats
+## Caveats
 We currently only ship binaries for the Windows platform, supporting Windows 10.